 Inclusive Excellence Week - Basic Page

 How do we envision and create a global future that centers on diversity, equity, and inclusion?
-Learn with us during the Elliott School’s fourth annual Inclusive Excellence Week, January 29 - February 1, 2024.
+The Elliott School learned with the Office of Diversity, Equity, and Inclusion (ODEI) during the fourth annual Inclusive Excellence Week, January 29 - February 1, 2024.

-We invite you to participate in four days of intentional programming, panels, workshops, and community spaces focused on the intersections of diversity, equity, inclusion, and international affairs.
+Elliott invited students, faculty, and staff to participate in four days of intentional programming, panels, workshops, and community spaces focused on the intersections of diversity, equity, inclusion, and international affairs.

-This year’s conference theme is Can We Talk?: The Global Language of Diversity, Equity, & Inclusion.
+Last academic year’s conference theme was Can We Talk?: The Global Language of Diversity, Equity, & Inclusion.
 Diversity, Equity, and Inclusion (DEI) take several shapes, meanings, and forms worldwide, and their conceptualization is intrinsically tied to a country’s or ethnic group’s history, traditions, culture, and beliefs.
-For this reason, the Elliott School’s Office of Diversity, Equity, and Inclusion (ODEI) has decided to highlight the myriad of ways in which different countries and cultures observe, practice, and celebrate diversity, equity, and inclusion.
+For this reason, the Elliott School’s ODEI decided to highlight the myriad of ways in which different countries and cultures observe, practice, and celebrate diversity, equity, and inclusion.

 About the Program